xbeat/Machine-Learning/README.md

 The softmax function is a crucial component in modern AI systems, enabling differentiable query-key lookups and sharp decision-making.
 This presentation explores the limitations of softmax in robustly approximating sharp functions and proposes adaptive temperature as a potential solution.

+## Role of Cost Functions in Machine Learning

+Fundamentals of Cost Functions

+A cost function, also known as loss function, measures the difference between predicted and actual values in machine learning models.
+It quantifies the error in predictions and guides the optimization process during model training by providing a scalar value representing prediction accuracy.

 ## Data Flow in Machine Learning Projects

 Data Collection in Machine Learning